Adding Folders

 Content Stored On a NAS Drive

-AFP Share is not supported, you must use SMB or hostname to connect to the NAS share.
+Note: AFP Share are not supported, you must use SMB or hostname to connect to the NAS share.

 Examples

-If your Roon Core is running on Windows, the path to your networked folder might look like this:
+If your Roon Server is running on Windows, the path to your networked folder might look like this:

-If your Roon Core is running on Mac or Linux, the path to your networked folder might look like this:
+If your Roon Server is running on Mac or Linux, the path to your networked folder might look like this:

 After you've entered the network path in Roon, enter the credentials required to access your NAS.
 If a username, password, or workgroup isn't required to access your NAS, just leave the relevant fields blank and click Add Folder